 Information for Southwestern Students

-Students earn two units and the Amicus Project Practicum satisfies the professional skills requirement.
-They begin by attending an orientation on brief drafting, and then the amicus supervisor and the student work together to map out arguments, make a research plan, and determine the applicable procedural and filing requirements.
-The research and writing of the draft brief must be completed during a single semester, and once the amicus brief is completed, the amicus supervisor will have the option to sign and file the brief with the assistance of the student.
-If filed, the student will be given written credit within the brief, as permitted by court rules.
+Students earn two units and the Amicus Project Practicum satisfies the Experiential Requirement.
+Each student begins by attending an orientation on brief drafting, and then the amicus supervisor and the student work together to map out arguments, make a research plan, and determine the applicable procedural and filing requirements.
+The research and writing of the draft brief must be completed in accord with the established research plan, and once the amicus brief is completed, the amicus supervisor will have the option to sign and file the brief with the assistance of the student.
+If filed, the student will be given written credit within the brief, as may be permitted by court rules.

 Interested students must apply to be considered for the Amicus Project Practicum and will be selected based on academic excellence and professional commitment.
 The practicum is open to full-time students who have completed their first year and part-time students who have completed their second year; it is geared toward those with a demonstrated interest in a specific area of the law, a strong academic record and proven writing ability.
 Students interested in the Amicus Project Practicum can find detailed course and application information at the MySWLAW portal (log-in required).

 Case referrals for the Amicus Project are welcome and potential cases will be reviewed on an on-going basis for the following semester.
 Case selection is based on a variety of considerations, including legal significance, social significance, inquiry by an interested party (including students), jurisdiction, service to the profession, as well as faculty interest and expertise.
 To submit a case please fill out the Amicus Project Case Intake Form (PDF in sidebar).

 The Amicus Project does not charge fees for its services.
 No one at Southwestern Law School, including faculty, staff and students, will bill an amicus client for their services.
 However, filing expenses and court fees are the responsibility of the amicus client.
 Under some circumstances, the Amicus Project may cover some or all of these costs.